ESSA Title I School-Parent Compact

 • Minutes

-For more information on these five steps, please review the School-Parent Compact Toolkit found on the Region 16 ESC Title I Initiative website.
+For a complete resource on the compact, please review the School-Parent Compact Toolkit found on the Region 16 ESC Title I Initiative website.

 The CSS team assists clients by training administrators and other key staff on best practices to meet documentation requirements for Title I PFE random validations.